MITgcm/MITgcm/doc/examples/examples.rst

        :lineno-match:

 - This line sets parameter :varlink:`nTimeSteps`, the (integer) number of timesteps the model will integrate forward.
-Below, we have set this to integrate for just 10 time steps, for MITgcm automated testing purposes (ref to testreport).
-To integrate the solution to near steady state, uncomment the line where we set the value to 60,000 time steps.
+Below, we have set this to integrate for just 10 time steps, for MITgcm automated testing purposes (:numref:`code_testing_protocols`).
+To integrate the solution to near steady state, uncomment the line a few lines further down where we set the value to 77760 time steps.
 When you make this change, be sure to comment out the line that sets :varlink:`monitorFreq` (see below).

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data
        :start-at: nTimeSteps=10
-       :end-at: nTimeSteps=60
+       :end-at: nTimeSteps=10
        :lineno-match:

 - This line sets parameter :varlink:`deltaT`, the timestep used in stepping forward the model, to 1200 seconds.
-  In combination with the larger value of :varlink:`nTimeSteps` above, we have effectively set the model to integrate forward for :math:`60000 \times 1200 \text{ s} = 2.28` years, long enough for the solution to approach equilibrium.
+  In combination with the larger value of :varlink:`nTimeSteps` above, we have effectively set the model to integrate forward for :math:`77760  \times 1200 \text{ s} = 3.0` years (based on 360-day years), long enough for the solution to approach equilibrium.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data
        :start-at: deltaT